cainamagoncalves/nlw-letmeask/README.md

 # Clone this repositorie
 $ git clone <https://github.com/cainamagoncalves/nlw-letmeask.git>

-# Access the folder of project with:
+# Access the folder of project on terminal with:
 $ cd letmeask

 # Install dependencies